Keeper-Wallet/provider-keeper/readme.md

 <a id="overview"></a>
 ## Overview

 ProviderKeeper implements a Signature Provider for [Signer](https://github.com/wavesplatform/signer) protocol library.
-ProviderKeeper creates user account from SEED.

 <a id="getting-started"></a>
 ## Getting Started